Droop quota: Original Droop quota

 Modern variants of STV use fractional transfers of ballots to eliminate uncertainty and therefore do not need to use the original whole-vote Droop quota.
-The original Droop quota is not necessary in elections that allow for fractional votes.
-It can cause problems in small elections (see below).
-However, it is the variant of Droop that is used in legislative elections worldwide today.
+The original Droop quota is not necessary in elections that allow fractional transfers of ballots.

+However, some older implementations of STV with whole vote reassignment did not use fractional votes and so instead either rounded up or added one and truncated: